MaartenGr/BERTopic/docs/getting_started/best_practices/best_practices.md

 ```

 ## **Additional Representations**
 Previously, we have tuned the default representation but there are quite a number of [other topic representations](https://maartengr.github.io/BERTopic/getting_started/representation/representation.html) in BERTopic that we can choose from.
 From [KeyBERTInspired](https://maartengr.github.io/BERTopic/getting_started/representation/representation.html#keybertinspired) and [PartOfSpeech](https://maartengr.github.io/BERTopic/getting_started/representation/representation.html#partofspeech), to [OpenAI's ChatGPT](https://maartengr.github.io/BERTopic/getting_started/representation/llm.html#chatgpt) and [open-source](https://maartengr.github.io/BERTopic/getting_started/representation/llm.html#langchain) alternatives, many representations are possible.

-In BERTopic, you can model many different topic representations simultanously to test them out and get different perspectives of topic descriptions.
+In BERTopic, you can model many different topic representations simultaneously to test them out and get different perspectives of topic descriptions.
 This is called [multi-aspect](https://maartengr.github.io/BERTopic/getting_started/multiaspect/multiaspect.html) topic modeling.

 Here, we will demonstrate a number of interesting and useful representations in BERTopic: